freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 - Use the "list" command
 - Enter `ls` in the terminal
 - Make sure you are in the `project` folder first
-- Enter `cd ~/project` to get to the `project` folder if you aren't there
+- Enter `cd /workspace/project` to get to the `project` folder if you aren't there
 - If you used the reset button, you may need to enter the above command to get to the correct folder even if it looks like you're already there

 ## 1450.
 Rename

 ### 1450.1

-Still the same two folders.
+Still the same items.
 Rename the `website` folder to `website-boilerplate`.

 #### HINTS